Skip to content

 docker stack rm [STACK_NAME]-mariadb

-Then look at the MariaDb volume data on each of the nodes to determine which had the latest timestamps on it's files across all the nodes.
+Then look at the MariaDb volume data on each of the nodes to determine which had the latest timestamps on its files across all the nodes.
 This can vary on a file-by-file basis, but generally there should be a node that is more ahead than others or a table that is more important than others and is more up-to-date (i.e. user data vs session data).

 # Run this on all of your nodes and compare timestamps